ty-davis/kb42/README.md

-Usually you can start changing the keymaps to the board at this point but we need an extra step.
-Go to the settings icon in the top center and select enable the option that says `Show Design Tab`.
+Usually you can start changing the keymaps to the board at this point but we need to complete an extra step.
+Go to the settings icon in the top center and enable the option that says `Show Design Tab`.
 Now a new paintbrush icon has appeared above.
 Select that tab and click `Load Draft Definition`.
 That will prompt you to upload a